apache/parquet-site/content/en/blog/features/variant.md

 ### Examples of Shredded Parquet Schemas

-If a field's value matches the shredded type, it is stored in the typed column `typed_value`.
-If a field's value has a different type, it remains in the `value` binary column using standard Variant encoding.

-#### Example 1: Shredding to String Type

-The Variant values are shredded to string type.
+The following example shows shredding non nested Variants.
+In this case, the writer chose to shred String values as the `typed_value` column.
+Rows which do not contain strings are stored in the `value` column, with the binary variant encoding.

 ```parquet
 optional group SIMPLE_DATA (VARIANT(1)) = 1 {